mkojoa/eazy-sms/README.md

 ###### SMS Providers
 - [X] Mnotify
 - [ ] Hubtel
-- [ ] Dashboard
+- [ ] Dashboard - Resend failed SMS Message.

 ###### SMS Channels
 - [X] SMS
 - [ ] Mail

-`eazy-sms` Library repository is work in progress and hope to support mobile money, ussd, etc.
+> `eazy-sms` repository is work in progress and hope to support mobile money, ussd, etc.
+>
+#### Getting Started
-Each notification is represented by a single class that is typically stored in the Notifications directory.
+Each notification is represented by a single class and stored in the Notifications directory.

 ###### Using The Notifiable
-The `NotifyAsync` method that is provided by INotification Interface expects to receive a notification instance.
+The `NotifyAsync` method that is provided by `INotification` interface expects to receive a notification instance.

 ###### Specifying Delivery Channels
 Every notification class has a `Boot` for building up the notification message and also to specify the delivery channel.